 First night rates (the rack rates) are the most expensive.
-After that, they drop, to as low as $58 usd per night, in some room categories.
-Casa Mexilio, the hotel part, will be closed during May, June, and part of July, But, our combo of Taberna, Bistrot, and Rooftop Bar will continue “to practice” and [...]
+On the 2nd night, they drop, to as low as $58 usd per night, in some room categories.
+Casa Mexilio, the hotel part, will be CLOSED DURING SEPTEMBER.
+But, our combo of Taberna, Bistro, and Rooftop Bar will continue “to practice” and try out [...]

 Toll Free USA & Canada (Rings Front Desk)